NinoWang/WNRatingBar/README.md

 ## Explain
-displayRating： Used to set the initial value of the score.<br> isIndicator：Is it an indicator， default is true，It is used to display and not used for scoring.
+displayRating： Used to set the initial value of the score.<br> isIndicator：Is it an indicator， default is true，It is used to display and not used for scoring.\<br>